5 Reasons It’s Time to Let Employees Work Remotely

 3. It can reduce costs

 But the cost to companies is just the tipping point.
 Telecommuters themselves have much to gain by working remotely.
 One study puts a dollar figure of up to $7,000 of savings per year per person as transportation and clothing costs can be slashed.
 Going even further, greenhouse reduction from having fewer people traveling is estimated to be the equivalent of taking every working person in the state of New York off the road forever.
-All of these cost savings is estimated at saving a total of over $700 billion a year.
+All of these reductions are estimated to save a total of over $700 billion a year.

 4. It can improve productivity